 An employee may have a right of action against the employer or insurance company if the investigator unlawfully invades the injured workers’ right to privacy or entraps the employee into a particular activity.

 If you feel you have been victimized by surveillance activity, or have questions relating to on-the-job injury, call us for a free consultation.

-The Ramos Law Firm has been supporting Georgia’s workforce for nearly a decade.
+Ramos & Law has been supporting Georgia’s workforce for nearly a decade.
 We practice 100% Workers’ Compensation law and we are carry the “highest possible peer review rating in legal ability and ethical standards” as rated by Martindale- Hubbell.
 Visit our website and blog for trends and news affecting Georgia workers.